Azure/avslabs/README.md

       ```yaml
       AVSvCenter:
-         IP: "X.Y.Z.2" # Please enter the URL for AVS vCenter, do not include https:// or any slashes
+         IP: "X.Y.Z.2" # Please enter the IP for AVS vCenter, do not include https:// or any slashes
          Username: "cloudadmin@vsphere.local" # AVS vCenter Username, should be consistent
          Password: "passwordvalue" #Enter the password for the cloudadmin@vsphere.local
       AVSNSXT:
-         IP: "X.Y.Z.3" # Please enter the URL for AVS NSX-T Manager, do not include https:// or any slashes
+         IP: "X.Y.Z.3" # Please enter the IP for AVS NSX Manager, do not include https:// or any slashes
-         Username: "cloudadmin" # NSX-T Username from the Azure portal
+         Username: "cloudadmin" # NSX Username from the Azure portal
          Password: "passwordvalue" # #Enter the password for the cloudadmin
       ```